Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ### Windows

 To get started, you should first download the version of Miniconda based on Python 3 that is suitable for your computer (Figure 1.13).
-You can find the latest installer links for various operating systems from the [Miniconda website](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) [^miniconda].
+You can find the latest installer links for various operating systems from the [Miniconda website](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).
 Most likely you should choose the 64-bit installer, though those using a 32-bit operating systems should download the 32-bit version.

 ![_**Figure 1.17**.
 Miniconda versions available for Windows._](../img/miniconda-windows.png)